-Our PSHE curriculum at Churston is a planned, developmental learning programme which helps students acquire the knowledge, understanding , skills and strategies required to live healthy , safe , productive and balanced lives now and in the future.
-It encourages them to be enterprising and supports them in making effective transitions, positive learning and career choices and in achieving economic awareness and wellbeing.
+Our PSHE curriculum at Churston is a planned, developmental learning programme which helps students acquire the knowledge , skills and attributes required to live safe, healthy, productive and balanced lives both now and in the future.

-PSHE is taught as part of the tutorial programme in Years 7,8 ,10 and 11 and as a discrete subject in Year 9 .
+PSHE is taught as part of the tutorial programme or as a discrete subject in Year 9 .

 The Programme of Study is based on three core themes :